-A palpable sense of excitement reverberates off the fully sound-proofed walls of the new Ogston Music School.
-The £7m building houses all the facilities any ambitious young musician could wish for and launches an important chapter in the musical life of the School.
+A palpable sense of excitement reverberates off the fully sound-proofed walls of the Ogston Music School.
+Opened in 2017, the £7m building houses all the facilities any ambitious young musician could wish for.

-The new building, features 20 practice rooms, seven ensemble rooms, the large Weston Recital Room, a rock room, the Fenton Recording Studio, and the Ferguson Sixth Form Music Library.
+The building features 20 practice rooms, seven ensemble rooms, the large Weston Recital Room, a rock room, the Fenton Recording Studio, and the Ferguson Sixth Form Music Library.

-The Music Department prides itself in offering excellent small-set teaching, finding the right options for each individual musician and enjoys very strong results in all qualifications.
+The Music Department prides itself in offering excellent small-set teaching within the purpose-built classrooms and practice spaces, finding the right options for each individual musician, and enjoys very strong results in all qualifications.

 The Shell course complements these qualifications.
 It introduces pupils to all three strands, with a varied scheme of work encouraging group composition and performance tasks within solid study of varied musical topics — everything from jazz improvisation to world music and music technology.